mwong775/GIFinder/README.md

 # GIFinder

-## A simple search to discover awesome GIFs, powered by the Giphy API
+A simple search to discover awesome GIFs, powered by the Giphy API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts